Swiss voters ponder axing TV licence

 The thinking seems to be that the loss of the biggest player would be dangerous to the entire Swiss media landscape.

-There is also a suspicion in some quarters that the one political party which backs abolishing the license fee, the right wing Swiss People's Party, may have long term designs on the media.
+There is also a suspicion in some quarters that the one political party which backs abolishing the licence fee, the right-wing Swiss People's Party, may have long-term designs on the media.

 Its wealthy leader, Christoph Blocher, has his own private television station and has recently been buying newspapers as well, acquiring 25 free local papers last year alone.